 you aren’t here

-you’re sleeping in the lower berth in the twilight
+you’re sleeping in the lower berth in the

 the upper berth is empty